hrhwilliams/little-sh/README.md

 # Quash Shell

 Quite a shell, done for EECS 678 Intro to Operating Systems.
 Build with `make quash` and run `./quash`.
-This includes GNU Readline to make input much nicer, though sometimes the library leaks a byte or two during signal handling.
+This includes GNU Readline to make input much nicer, though sometimes the library leaks a byte or two during signal handling, so please run `valgrind --leak-check=full ./quash` to verify the source of the leak is from `quash` itself.

 ## Features